imqcam/documentation/docs/Clusters/cluster1/c1intro.md

 ```
 ## Overview

 **Cluster1: Process Modeling** is responsible for activities that print, process, and characterize samples as well as simulation modeling that focuses on the printing and processing parameters.
 Cluster 1 guides the manufacturing process to understand its influence on the resulting material state.
-The outputs from this cluster serve as essential inputs for downstream modeling activities, particularly those in Enclave 2.
+The outputs from this cluster serve as essential inputs for downstream modeling activities, particularly those in Cluster 2.

 ## Deliverables

-The primary deliverables identified for this enclave, as inputs to Enclave 2, are **location-specific statistics related to microstructure and defects**, explicitly defined as a function of process parameters.
+The primary deliverables identified for this cluster, as inputs to Cluster 2, are **location-specific statistics related to microstructure and defects**, explicitly defined as a function of process parameters.

 ### Location-Specific Microstructural Statistics (Function of Process Parameters)